fengqingxiuyi/ButterKnifeCode/README.md

 A plugin for android developer, with the plugin you can generate "ButterKnife" code quickly, For Example:

-- In App Module : "@BindView(R.id.viewTest) LinearLayout viewTest"
+- In App Module : "@BindView(R.id.view_test) LinearLayout viewTest"
-- In Library Module : "@BindView(R2.id.viewTest) LinearLayout viewTest"
+- In Library Module : "@BindView(R2.id.view_test) LinearLayout viewTest"

 # 功能